 There is no way you can be successful if your business operations cannot be translated onto an online platform, as the competition within the hospitality industry can be intense.

 But just how can promotional activity translate to a worthwhile online experience?

 Expanding your knowledge of the hospitality industry and its inner workings can serve as a starting point for learning how to promote your business online.

 No need to worry if you have a 13th floor in your hotel building.
-You need to learn of a few ways on how you can spread the word about your hotel services online.
+You need to learn a few ways how you can spread the word about your hotel services online.